atbolsh/TransformerHomunculus/README.md

 X 0) Separate file for the memory code
 X 1) make Memory and Canvases into proper nn.Parameters, so they transfer devices along with the brain X 2) change forward to allow either creating the entire context or not creating, with small steps for text-only generation (allows 'generate')
-3) Properly write the 'generate' code as well
+X 3) Properly write the 'generate' code as well
 4) test all of this
-5) transfer weights
+X 5) transfer weights

 This will be several days.
 Probably much of Saturday, too.